yuanqing/create-figma-plugin/docs/recipes/data-passing.md

 - In the main context, we’re using `once` to register the `handleSubmit` event handler for the event name **`SUBMIT`**.
 - In the UI context, we’re using `emit` to trigger the event handler in the main context for the event name **`SUBMIT`**.
-- In the main context, the `data` received by the `handleSubmit` event handler is precisely the `data` object that was passed to `emit` in the plugin UI context.
+- In the main context, the `data` received by the `handleSubmit` event handler is precisely the `data` object that was passed to `emit` in the UI context.